panacloud/bootcamp-2020/README.md

 ### Bootcamp 2020 Extra Project 12F: Build a Macro Compliance Tracker in Next and MongoDB Atlas with TypeScript and Deploy on Vercel

 [Building Modern Applications with Next.js and MongoDB](https://developer.mongodb.com/how-to/nextjs-building-modern-applications)

+### IMPORTANT NOTE

+### All Bootcamp 2020 participants who have completed 12 projects and want to work with Panacloud, please send a Whatsapp message to Zia Khan at 92-300-826-3374 after completing 12 projects.

 ## Class 42-50: Jamstack Ecommerce: Stripe, Shopify, and Snipcart